rculton/Blackjack_Game/README.md

 6. If you want to start your competition all over, hit the reset button at the bottom to play from a fresh start
 7. There is no final end to the game.
 You can keep playing "just one more round" for as long as you want.

+##Trello
+This project was developed using trello.
+User Stories were created to help target work flow and build features.
+You can find the trello board [here](https://trello.com/b/t0QLkrbU/blackjack).

 ##Closing Notes
 Thank you for taking the time to check out my project.
 This is my first major project as a web developer, and I'm just learning the ropes of DOM manipulation and javascript.
 If you have any feedback send it to rculton@protonmail.com